denniesia/beaunity/docs/project_structure/challenge_app.md

 | `end_time`     | `DateTimeField`   | The end date and time of the activity.                                                     |
 | `is_new`       | `BooleanField`    | 	Indicates if the activity is newly added (True).
 Defaults to False.                       |

-Moreover, the models includes additional fields:
+Moreover, the model includes additional fields:

 | Field        | Type               | Description                                                                                                            |
 |--------------|--------------------|------------------------------------------------------------------------------------------------------------------------|